In a word, yes. The vast majority of programme participants report significant benefits on a range of writing-related dimensions.

 If you’re a programme participant, the single most important way for you to support the programme is to complete the termly feedback, which allows us both to optimise the existing provision and to gather valuable evidence about problems and solutions within the sphere of graduate and early-career research.
 Thanks for contributing to our growing dataset!

-Comments (positive and mixed) from the termly programme feedback
+Comments on changes observed, and the mechanisms supporting it, from the termly programme feedback

 The Writing programme has contributed immensely to my progress, especially amidst such a difficult situation where I have been removed from my usual working conditions.